-The draw for the last 32 of the Europa League has plotted a path to the quarter-finals for the remaining teams.
+The draw for the last 32 of the competition has plotted a path to the quarter-finals for the remaining teams.
 Al Hain-Cole analyses who looks most likely to go all the way

-Although these games are all eminently winnable under the guidance of former Europa League and Champions League winner Rafa Benitez, big teams dropping down from the elite competition often struggle to motivate themselves for Thursday night football, so the Blues may not be the best bet to win the tournament at odds of 5/1 (6.00) with William Hill.
+Although these games are all eminently winnable under the guidance of former Uefa Cup and Champions League winner Rafa Benitez, big teams dropping down from the elite competition often struggle to motivate themselves for Thursday night football, so the Blues may not be the best bet to win the tournament at odds of 5/1 (6.00) with William Hill.

 |Europa League Winner